On the 88th floor of Eureka Tower, Melbourne Skydeck offers spectacular floor-to-ceiling, 360-degree views of Melbourne Skyline.

 Tall towers usually have high-speed lifts, and Eureka Tower is no different.

-At nine meters per second, Eureka Skydeck’s elevators are the fastest in the southern hemisphere.
+At nine meters per second, Melbourne Skydeck’s elevators are the fastest in the southern hemisphere.

 So much so, it can take you from the ground floor to the 88th floor – where Skydeck Eureka is located – in just 38 seconds.